The Google Duplex Future is Crazier Than we Thought

 A screenless future means that aspects like vocabulary, tone, and syntax are going to be baked into every company’s branding fabric, right alongside the logo, colors, and overall purpose.
 A brand’s voice must stand out, speak its consumers’ language, and fit seamlessly within the brand framework.

 There’s much to be excited about when it comes to Google Duplex and advanced AI.
 It presents businesses and consumers the chance to streamline vital, and some mundane, daily tasks.
 It’s also just plain, well, cool.
 Anyone who watches Duplex converse with a restaurant host and book a reservation can’t help but be impressed.

 But we’d be remiss if we didn’t point out some of the potential blowback that is sure to come as Duplex and similar technology takes hold.
-It’s one thing for people to ask the speaker in their home to play a certain song, or order some more paper towels, or turn the air conditioning on.
+It’s one thing for people to ask the speaker in their home to play a particular song, or order some more paper towels, or turn the air conditioning on.
 But when a person’s AI-assistant makes a doctor’s appointment with the office’s AI-assistant?
-Some may say that isn’t not much different from using a computer to make an appointment, however, there are certain to be folks who view these types of interactions as a tipping point.
+Some may say that isn’t much different from using a computer to make an appointment; however, there are sure to be folks who view these types of interactions as a tipping point.
 Is a Duplex future one where technology begins to transition from merely helping us to replacing us?
-For decades, we have conversed with computers in order to complete tasks.
-Google Duplex points to a future where the computers do close to all the talking, with less and less need for us.
+For decades, we have conversed with computers to complete tasks.
+Google Duplex points to a future where the machines do close to all the talking, with less and less need for us.